Most interesting landmarks of Fiji

 Other natural landmarks

 - Wailotua Cave – Central, Viti Levu.
 The longest known cave in Viti Levu, some 1,500 m long.
-Guano of bats has been mined here.
+The guano of bats has been mined here.

 Man made landmarks of Fiji